TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Every waterproof protector on this list uses a thin, certified non-toxic polyurethane or TPU layer, and several (like Naturepedic and Avocado) carry MADE SAFE certification that verifies this.

-However, the waterproof nature of some mattress protectors often comes at the expense of some level of breathability.
+The waterproof nature of some mattress protectors often comes at the expense of some level of breathability.

 If breathability is your top priority, for instance, if you are looking for a protector for your baby or toddler, then a breathable waterproof crib mattress pad can offer the best of both worlds.